nevrome/bleiglas/README.md

 #### Cutting the polygons

-The static 3D plot is of rather dubious value: Very hard to read.
+This 3D plot, even if rotatable using mouse input, is of rather limited value since it’s very hard to read.
 I therefore wrote `bleiglas::cut_polygons()` that can cut the 3D polygons at different levels of the z-axis.
 As the function assumes that x and y represent geographic coordinates, the cuts produce sets of spatial 2D polygons for different values of z – in our example different points in time.
-The parameter `cuts` takes a numeric vector of cutting points on the z axis. `bleiglas::cut_polygons()` yields a rather crude format.
-For mapping `bleiglas::cut_polygons_to_sf()` allows to transform it to `sf`.
+The parameter `cuts` takes a numeric vector of cutting points on the z axis.
+`bleiglas::cut_polygons()` yields a rather raw format for specifying polygons.
+Another function, `bleiglas::cut_polygons_to_sf()`, transforms it to `sf`.
 Here `crs` defines the spatial coordinate reference system of x and y to project the resulting 2D polygons correctly.

 ``` r
 cut_surfaces <- bleiglas::cut_polygons(